 The Psychiatry Service is predominantly community-based, with multidisciplinary teams working mainly in primary care centres.
-The multidisciplinary teams are involved in care planning to provide a seamless transition of care between the community and acute unit.
+The multidisciplinary teams are involved in planning of care to provide a seamless transition of care between the community and acute unit.

 The clinical services provided by the department include: